 %+XXV.
 Acts During Vacancies

-No act or resolution of the Council, Senate, Academic Advisory Committee, General Assembly or any of the Faculty Boards or Committees or other bodies constituted in accordance with these Statutes shall be invalid by reason only of any vacancy in the body doing or passing it or by reason only of any want of qualification by or invalidity in the election or appointment of any de facto member of the body whether present or absent.
+No act or resolution of the Council, Senate, , General Assembly or Committees or other bodies constituted in accordance with these Statutes shall be invalid by reason only of any vacancy in the body doing or passing it or by reason only of any want of qualification by or invalidity in the election or appointment of any de facto member of the body whether present or absent.

 XXVI.
 Interpretation of Statutes